Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Application to Antibiogram Image Analysis

 After the segmentation, we measure the inhibition radius $r_{inib}$ as the distance corresponding to the first change-point.
 The inhibition diameter is obtained as $d_{inhib}=2 \times r_{inhib}$.

-As a comparison, we measured the diameters with the method suggested by Gavoille et al.\cite{Gavoille1993} which uses a student t-test thus considering both the intensity and the texture of the pixels around the antibiotic disk.
+As a comparison, we measured the diameters with the method suggested by Gavoille et al.\cite{Gavoille1993} which uses a student t-test and considers both the intensity and the texture of the pixels around the antibiotic disk.

 The so measured diameters were compared with manual (by eye) measurements, by calculating the absolute difference.